mahlenmorris/VCVRack/Memory.md

 seeing far more value in it then I did.
 And for then doing the actual work of implementing it.

+Thanks to [Omri Cohen](https://www.youtube.com/@OmriCohen-Music) for making some videos explaining these modules that far surpass my ability to do so.

-And my deepest gratitude to Diane LeVan, for letting me ignore her and useful household projects for periods of time just to craft these things.
+And my deepest gratitude to Diane LeVan, for letting me ignore her and actually useful household projects for periods of time just to create these things.
 I apologize for waking up with new ideas at 5AM, and for having a retirement hobby that is nearly impossible to even *start* describing to any of our friends.